slopezmarcano/Dump/README.md

 📧 s.lopez-marcano@griffith.edu.au

 ## ☀️ Summary
 A flexible repository that stores random R or Python code for different data science projects from Sebastian Lopez-Marcano.
+Scripts are found in the `scripts` directory

 ## 🚀 Script 001
 _13042022_